 I love to pair this salad with a bowl of Tomato Bisque, French Onion Soup or Winter Squash Soup.
+Or in the summer with Grilled Swordfish, Chicken Kabobs, or Grilled Lamb Chops.
 It's also a great side for heartier dishes like Turkey Meatloaf, Slow Roasted Salmon, or pastas like Lemon Garlic Shrimp Pasta.

 And if you love cucumbers, don't miss this restaurant worthy Chinese Cucumber Salad.

 Step 1: Thinly slice cucumbers, ⅛" to ¼" thick.

 Step 2: Whisk together creamy dill dressing ingredients in the bottom of a serving bowl: sour cream, fresh dill, chives, lemon juice.
 Season to taste with salt and pepper.

 Step 3: Add cucumber slices to dressing in serving bowl and toss to coat.
 Serve.

 - 2 large English cucumbers about 2 pounds